 With IMPARGO you can:

-- Calculate Netherlands toll costs automatically — by route, truck weight, and emission class, from March 30, 2026
+- Calculate Netherlands toll costs automatically — by route, truck weight, and emission class

 - Plan optimised truck routes across Europe with HGV-specific restrictions and toll awareness